arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 #### Modulino® Thermo (SKU: ABX00103)

 <p style="text-align: justify;">The Modulino Thermo is a compact environmental-sensing module with temperature and humidity sensors.
 It is designed for climate monitoring, HVAC control, and environmental data collection applications.
-The module connects via the Qwiic interface for simple integration with with the Nano Connector Carrier and can be daisy-chained with other Modulino nodes.</p>
+The module connects via the Qwiic interface for simple integration with the Nano Connector Carrier and can be daisy-chained with other Modulino nodes.</p>

 <img src="assets/modulino_thermo.jpg" alt="The Modulino Thermo module" style="width: 45%; height: auto;"></img>